 On all faces in the current context (for example, the same group or component)

 On all connected faces

 Here’s an example help you visualize how each shortcut works.
 Say you’re trying to figure out the colors for an abstract mural on two separate walls.
 The following figure shows the mural mocked up with materials from the Colors-Named collection.

-To see how replacing the red with green might look, select the Paint Bucket tool and then select a green from the Materials browser (Microsoft Windows) or Colors browser (Mac OS X).
+To see how replacing the red with green might look, select the Paint Bucket tool and then select a green from the Materials panel (Microsoft Windows) or Colors panel (Mac OS X).
 If you Ctrl- or Option-click the red triangle in the upper left, only the adjacent faces with the red material are replaced with green, as shown in the following figure.